julianofirme/envscan/README.md

 # envscan

-EnvScan is a tool for scanning Git repositories for secrets and sensitive variables, helping you prevent leaks and maintain security.
+EnvScan is a tool for scanning projects for secrets and sensitive variables, helping you prevent leaks and maintain security.

 ## Installation

-To install EnvScan, use the provided installation script:
+To install Envscan, use the provided installation script:

 ```bash
 curl -s https://raw.githubusercontent.com/julianofirme/envscan/main/install.sh | bash